 Washington County provides funding for two housing rehabilitation programs for County residents outside of the city of Beaverton.
 A 3% deferred payment loan is available to homeowners based on income and asset limitations.
 The loan provides up to $25,000 to homeowners for home repairs such as new roofing and gutters, electrical and plumbing repairs, foundation repairs, and furnace replacement.
-For elderly and/or disabled mobile home owners and renters as well as homeowners there is a grant of up to $3,500 for such improvements as accessibility installations (wheelchair ramps, bath grad bars, door widening) and emergency repairs to roofing, heating, plumbing and electrical.
+For elderly and/or disabled mobile home owners and renters as well as homeowners there is a grant of up to $8,000 for such improvements as accessibility installations (wheelchair ramps, bath grad bars, door widening) and emergency repairs to roofing, heating, plumbing and electrical.
 This grant, “HARDE,” is also based on income and asset limits.
 Both programs offer one-time only assistance.
 For loan or grant information call 503-846-8215.

 The following income standards are updated yearly by the US Department of Housing and Urban Development.
 While this will give you a general idea of the income limits, it is best to contact the office directly in case there have been recent changes to the standards.

 Please contact Community Action 503-648-6646.

-A. Please contact Community Action for their emergency rent assistance at 503-615-0770.
+Please contact Community Action for their emergency rent assistance at 503-615-0770.

-A. Please contact Department of Housing Services at 503-846-4794.
+Please contact Department of Housing Services at 503-846-4794.

-A. Please contact Community Action 503-648-6646.
+Please contact Community Action 503-648-6646.

-A. The Washington County CDBG program operates an annual funding cycle in three competitive categories: public facilities, infrastructure and public services.
+The Washington County CDBG program operates an annual funding cycle in three competitive categories: public facilities, infrastructure and public services.
 Types of projects include non-profit social service programs; facilities such as homeless shelters, senior centers, community centers, group homes, etc; and infrastructure projects that include, street improvements, sidewalks, water/sewer lines, etc. Only cities and non-profits are eligible applicants under the CDBG program for the competitive funding cycle.

 The Office of Community Development also manages a Housing Rehabilitation Program which can provide loans or grants to eligible owner-occupied households.
-These loans are available on an individual application basis to residents outside of the City of Beaverton (if you live within the City of Beaverton, call 503-526-2533)
+These loans are available on an individual application basis to residents outside of the City of Beaverton (if you live within the City of Beaverton, call 503-234-6167).

 The Washington County CDBG program serves county residents exclusive of the City of Beaverton.
-If you are a Beaverton resident, you can call 503-526-2533 to find out more about the City’s CDBG program.
+If you are a Beaverton resident, you can call 503-234-6167 to find out more about the City’s CDBG program.

 First authorized by Congress under the National Affordable Housing Act of 1990, HOME Investment Partnerships Program (HOME) funds are federal resources awarded to states, counties, cities and consortiums (City-County partnerships) for the purposes of developing affordable housing projects that shelter low-income households.

 Since 1992, Washington County has operated the HOME program.
-To date more than $12,500,000 in HOME funds have been invested in over 40 projects, that have leveraged over $120,000,000 in development capital.
+To date more than $33,440,000 in HOME funds have been invested in over 204 projects.

 First authorized by Congress under the Housing and Community Development Act of 1974, Community Development Block Grants ("CDBG") are federal funds awarded to cities and urban counties for housing and community development projects.
 The U.S. Department of Housing and Urban Development administers the program on a national level, but it is planned and controlled locally.